rajatmaheshwari2512/remote-code-exec/README.md

     npm start
     ```
 3. Note that dev mode uses nodemon so that the server can be changed and restarted easily
+4. It is important to note that you will have to setup environment variables to the appropriate endpoints, should you deploy this locally or somewhere else

 <!-- ROADMAP -->